git-as-svn/git-as-svn/README.md

 It allows you to work with a git repository using the console svn, TortoiseSVN, SvnKit and similar tools.

-Subversion frontend server for git repository (in Java).

 ## Why do we need it?
 This project was born out of division teams working on another project into two camps: